edelvalle/xoutil/docs/source/xoutil/bound.rst

 - The ``receive`` function reads the Inbox and yields each message received.

-  It is actually an `unbounded function`:term: but don't want to bound its execution in isolation.
+  It is actually an `unbounded function`:term:, we don't want to bound its execution in isolation.

 - The ``send`` unbounded function sends every message we have in the Outbox